-There are three relatively new coaching terms that can significantly improve the golfer’s game from the practice range to the golf course.
+There are three relatively new coaching terms that can significantly improve the golfer’s game where they can take their practice workout to the golf course.
 The first coaching term is Apperception, and this the basis of the ASPEN Training Pyramid.
-The second coaching term is Evocative.
-The third term is a self coaching process called Neuromuscular Performance.
-These three terms are a part of the five-tier system of applying the self coaching techniques called the ASPEN Training Pyramid.
+The second coaching term is ExtraSensory Performance.
+The third term is a self-coaching process is called Neuromuscular Performance.
+These three terms are a part of the five-tier self-coaching system techniques called the ASPEN Training Pyramid.
 Below are the list of the five-tiers, with a brief description of each and how they can be applied to one’s golf game.

 The Five-Tier Self Coaching System

 The only designation the golfer needs to make is in the golf club itself.
 By using the baseball bat model, the shaft of the club is just the extension of the golfer’s arms NOT THE BAT.
 The actual baseball bat is the head of the club, as noted in the figure of the baseball bat.
 This process was substantiated in the Golf Channel interview with David Leadbetter, back in the spring of 2015.

-Tier TWO is Sequence– The golfer wants to shift their attention from the conscious to the subconscious mind to develop effective training techniques.
+Tier TWO is Sequence– The golfer wants to shift their attention from the conscious mind to the subconscious mind to develop effective training techniques.
 Sequence is the key in the golfer’s swing.
 The ESPY Golf Swing consists of three (S–P–Y) elements.
 The reason for defining these elements is that the subconscious mind works off two components– elements and a well-defined sequence.
 If the golfer can designate each sequence with a name of a step, or sequence, and in an orderly process during training, the golfer will find it easier to execute more readily on the course.
 Sequence is the fastest method to allow the golfer to get into their cadence and routine.
 Routine eliminates the distractions that Dr. Molinaro was referring to in his statement- Shift attention by being aware, not distracted.